Cubs home opener snowed out, Sox still play

 "This weather doesn't bother me at all.
 It's different, but you see us, we're all here, we don't care.
 We just love our cubs," said Kristy Davey, Cubs fan.

-There are many upgrades and new offerings for fans to enjoy this season.
+But some longtime fans fear the Cubs and new corporate neighbors are pricing out the little guy.
+Ricketts insists the area is still family friendly, and said the development is part of a plan to make the neighborhood more of a year-round attraction.

-Change has come to the surrounding area as well during the off season.
+"I don't know if anyone's getting priced out.
+The only thing we did was build buildings on empty parking lots," Ricketts said.

-Just last week the new Hotel Zachary opened across the street from Wrigley Field.
 Named for the architect of Wrigley Field, Zachary Taylor Davis, the hotel has about 175 rooms with spectacular views of the ballpark.
-Hotel Zachary has six restaurants in the building with food ranging from barbecue to tacos, plus a brand new McDonald's on the main floor.
+Hotel Zachary has six restaurants in the building with food ranging from barbecue to tacos, plus the new McDonald's on the main floor.
 Cubs fans from near and far can stay at the hotel starting at about $300 on game days and $200 on non-game days.

 Another change outside Wrigley itself is to the name of the outdoor plaza immediately adjacent to it.
 Formerly called The Park at Wrigley, the Cubs announced a new name for the area, Gallagher Way, and aim to double the number of events held there.